xiix0/scam/README.md

-FORTUNE PROVIDES QUESTIONS FOR THE GREAT ANSWERS: #19
-A:	To be or not to be.
-Q:	What is the square root of 4b^2?
+You can do very well in speculation where land or anything to do with dirt is concerned.